 Abby Fordree joined CS Therapy in 2017 as our office manager.
 Abby was born in Columbus, OH before relocating to Columbia.
 She attended Spartanburg Methodist College and completed her Bachelor’s degree at the College of Charleston in 2010.
 She and her husband, Ben, have two beautiful daughters, Harper and Bekah.
 Abby’s favorite part about working at CS Therapy is serving and caring for so many wonderful families and children.
 “It’s truly rewarding to assist in providing care and relief for families looking to help further develop their children,” she stated.

 When she is not busy taking care of her teammates at CS Therapy or her family, Abby is a pianist, guitarist, vocalist and enjoys exercising and outdoor activities.

 “Children are not distractions from more important work.
 They are the most important work.”

-Kayla Funderburk recently joined Columbia Speaks in 2019 as an Office Administrator.
+Kayla Funderburk recently joined CS Therapy in 2019 as an Office Administrator.
 She is a native of Knoxville, TN before moving to Lexington in 2014.
 She graduated from Liberty University in 2016 with a Bachelor of Science in Business Administration - Healthcare Management.
 Kayla and her husband have one daughter, Ava Rose.
 She loves spending time with family, reading, and coffee.
 She takes absolute joy in being a wife and mother.
 She is really excited to serve and assist families explore different avenues of therapy to further their future.

 Our Occupational Therapists